Mortal Kombat 4: Development

-Ed Boon, co-creator of the series, found it difficult to lead the development team for Mortal Kombat 4 due to how large the staff had become since the first Mortal Kombat title, with him as the only programmer.
-Therefore, Todd Allen and Mike Boon (Ed's younger brother) joined as programmers with Boon noting the staff was more than twice its original size.
+Ed Boon, co-creator of the series, found it difficult to lead the development team for Mortal Kombat 4 due to the considerable increase in staff since the release of first Mortal Kombat title, with him as the only programmer.
+Therefore, Todd Allen and Mike Boon (Ed's younger brother) joined as programmers.
 The Midway staff wanted to remove the comical elements from the previous Mortal Kombat titles, so they focused on making Fatalities.
 On the other hand, the Animality finishing moves from Mortal Kombat 3 were removed since the transformation of a character into an animal was considered to be difficult to make in 3D graphics.
 In order to make the Fatalities more entertaining, they decided to make some of the Fatalities replay from different camera angles.
 Since actors were no longer needed to make the characters' movements with the exception of adding some motion capture elements, the staff found it easier to make Fatalities, as it was all done by computer animation.
 Some members of the development team had previously worked on War Gods, Midway's first 3D fighting game.
 However, they abandoned the "digital skin" technique used in that game, since the new Zeus hardware allowed them to create characters with enough polygons that digital skin would offer little benefit; Zeus could generate up to 1.2 million polygons per second.

 The gameplay was planned to be similar to the predecessors although this would be the first game from the series to be made in 3D.
 As Ed Boon was skeptical about the quality of the result noting that the gameplay would be slower than previous titles, he decided to hand-animate frames with timings in a similar fashion to Street Fighter EX.
 Several people, including Boon and Richard DiVizio, performed fighting moves to serve as the basis for the animation.

 To advertise the game, Midway organized a 35-stop road tour of the United States.
 The version of the game shown in the tour had nine characters, and within these nine was Noob Saibot, who would become a hidden character in the console ports only.
 Art director Tony Goskie created a 3D model used when any character in the game got skinned, which he called "Meat".
 It was later decided to make Meat a secret playable character.
 Players first learned of the character's given name after the text "Meat lives!" was placed on Ed Boon's website promoting Mortal Kombat 4's third arcade revision.
 Years after the game's release, Ed Boon commented that he and the staff should not have made Shinnok the final boss from the game as previous titles used enormous characters as bosses.
 The team opted to use an EPROM instead of a hard drive for the arcade hardware, due to the lower cost, and because it would allow the fast access time needed for familiar Mortal Kombat features such as changing backgrounds in mid-fight.